season179/time-deposit-take-home-kata/README.md

 bun start
 ```

-The server will start on `http://localhost:3000`
+The server will start on `http://localhost:3000` by default.
+If port 3000 is already in use, it will automatically find and use an available port, displaying the actual port in the startup message.

 ## API Endpoints